Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 cbt-mod-log-rarity-all:
 - as cbt log rarity all performed better than all other orders for cbt, testing cbt-mod with log rarity all order

+cbt-rarity-all-guten-rarity-all-end-19k-mixed:
+- guten_rarity_all_end_2p5k.train and cbt sorted based on rarity all together

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh